 One of the skills you need when attempting OET Reading Part C questions is to get a gist of the entire passage.
 This includes identifying any opinions that may be present in the text.
 The opinions can be the writer’s opinion or the writer may be telling you what someone else’s opinion is.
 Oftentimes, you may not be able to find the exact same words used in the question as in the text.
 This is where a general understanding of the entire passage is so important.

-Having said that, we are glad to tell you that there are some reading tips that can help you identify opinions.
+Having said that, we are glad to tell you that there are some reading tips that can help you improve your OET Reading Part C and learn how to identify opinions.

 There are some common words that are used to signal that an opinion is being presented.
 Of course, the explicit term ‘opinion’ may be used, as in, ‘In my opinion…’.
 However, there are other words that you can look out for such as ‘think’, ‘belief’, and ‘say’.
 Here are some examples: